 Preflight Activity Summary Upon ETD or cancellation of your IFR flight plans, the Preflight Activity Summary service will send messages to the email addresses you select below.
 Upon activation or cancellation of your VFR flight plans, the Preflight Activity Summary service will send messages to the email addresses you select below.
 Activity summaries will provide a chronological listing of all briefing and flight plan actions, along with the source of the action, logged for a particular flight, including: • Briefing requests • Filing • Amending • Activation • Adverse Condition Update • Cancellation Registration Status: Not Registered Preflight Summaries messages will be sent to the contacts entered below.
-My Contacts Address Terms of Service OK Cancel
+Add from My Contacts Add Email Address Terms of Service OK Cancel